2018 – 2019

 2018.10.23 – 24

-In 2018, the WIN WIN Gothenburg Sustainability Award drew attention to the theme of industrial symbiosis.
+In 2018 we drew attention to the theme of industrial symbiosis.
 In connection with the award ceremony, we organised a 2-day conference on industrial symbiosis at the Dome of Visions at Lindholmen in Gothenburg.
-The first day of the conference, we primarily focused on the construction sector and circular material flows – what challenges are we facing and how can businesses and municipalities find a way forward?
+The first day of the conference, we primarily focused on the construction sector and circular material flows.
 On the second day of the conference, we discussed opportunities for cooperation and the need for a platform for industrial symbiosis in western Sweden.

 Act!
 Sustainable is an entire week filled with activities and inspiration around sustainable development issues for all university students in Gothenburg!
 Act!
 Sustainable is organised by the Gothenburg Centre for Sustainable Development (GMV), in collaboration with the University of Gothenburg, Chalmers University of Technology and Gothenburg Students for Sustainability Alliance (GSSA).
 We invited students, scientists, industry, politicians and organisations to an afternoon of talks and seminars about industrial symbiosis.